streamlab-io/realtime-tracker/readme.md

 ## Create Cahnnel

-make sure you create public channel to your application call "geo"
+make sure you create public `channel` to your application call `geo`

 ## Start